Junyan-Guo/Spring2020-Project3-group4/README.md

 Term: Spring 2020

 + Team 04
-+ Team members
++ Team members:

-	+ Chen, Shuyi
         + Flack, Jasmin
         + Hong, Zidi
         + Zhang, Ruo zhou
         + Zhang, Xinlin
+	+ Chen, Shuyi

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-The baseline model uses gradient boosting machine (gbm) with accuracy of ... .
+The baseline model uses gradient boosting machine (gbm) with the accuracy of ... .
 We have also evaluated other machine learning models(XGboost, Bagging-log,bagging-SVM) and chose the best one (bagging-SVM) based on predictive performance and computation efficiency.
 Our final advanced model uses bagging-SVM with PCA which enhances the accuracy rate by 52.56%.

 Model performance: